-2.A.2.a Combustion Air From Room
+2.A.4.a Combustion Air From Room

 In the United States, the most common requirements specify that the space shall communicate with the outdoors in accordance with method 1 or 2, which follow.
-Where ducts are used, they shall be of the same crosssectional area as the free area of the openings to which they connect.
+Where ducts are used, they shall be of the same cross-sectional area as the free area of the openings to which they connect.

 Method 1: Two permanent openings, one commencing within 12 inches (30 cm) of the top and one commencing within 12 inches (30 cm) of the bottom, of the enclosure shall be provided.
 The openings shall communicate directly, or by ducts, with the outdoors or spaces that freely communicate with the outdoors.
 When directly communicating with the outdoors, or when communicating to the outdoors through vertical ducts, each opening shall have a minimum free area of 1 square inch per 4000 Btu/hr (5.5 square cm/kW) of total input rating of all equipment in the enclosure.
-When communicating to the outdoors through horizontal ducts, each opening shall have a minimum free area of not less than 1 square inch per 2000 Btu/hr (11 square cm/kW) of total input rating of all equipment in the enclosure.
-Table 3 shows data for this sizing method, for each model.
+When communicating with the outdoors through horizontal ducts, each opening shall have a minimum free area of not less than 1 square inch per 2000 Btu/hr (11 square cm/kW) of total input rating of all equipment in the enclosure.